The Abertillery Junior Rugby Teams.

 The Abertillery Athletic Association.

-At the end of the 1890’s and the start of the 1900’s an athletic association was formed, called the Abertillery Athletic Association it took control of most of the sporting clubs and placed the all under one administration.
+At the end of the 1890’s and the start of the 1900’s an athletic association was formed, called the Abertillery Athletic Association it took control of most of the sporting clubs and placed them all under one administration.
 They organised sports events at the park, football matches, negotiated the use of the various grounds with the council and took control of the finances of the teams that were affiliated to the association.
 No sporting member could be part of unless his subscriptions were fully paid, the club took in the various sports clubs of Abertillery such as the cricketers, footballers, athletes and gymnasts.

 The Abertillery Athletic Association’s headquarters were at Buckley’s Temperance Hotel, Oak Street (as seen right) later known as Oak Street Club, the officers were as follows – Mr W. Hiley (Chairman); Mr R. Waygood (Secretary); Mr W. Stewart J.P.
 (President); Alderman S. N. Jones J.P.; Dr Sargent; Dr Muir; Dr Jones; Mr E. Jones Williams J.P.; Mr E. James Williams J.P.; Mr J. B. Jones and Mr W. Harris (Vice-Presidents): Mr R. Waygood (Secretary) and Mr D. N. Boswell (Treasurer):

-The football section officers were as follows – Mr W. H. Hiley (Chairman of the General Committee); Mr C. Hodges (Captain); Mr J. Winmill (Vice-Captain); Mr W. J. Phillips ( Secretary): Committee – Mr J. John; Mr J. James; Mr D. Rogers; Mr J. Powell; Mr L. Reed and Mr J. Phillips:
+The football section officers were as follows – Mr W. H. Hiley (Chairman of the General Committee); Mr C. Hodges (Captain); Mr J. Winmill (Vice-Captain); Mr W. J. Phillips (Secretary): Committee – Mr J. John; Mr J. James; Mr D. Rogers; Mr J. Powell; Mr L. Reed and Mr J. Phillips:

 The Abertillery Harlequins Disbands.

-On Monday 22nd April 1901 the Abertillery Harlequins met at their headquarters the Wilkins Temperance Hotel where Mr P. Frowen officially wound up the club.
+On Monday 22nd of April 1901, the Abertillery Harlequins met at their headquarters the Wilkins Temperance Hotel where Mr P. Frowen officially wound up the club.
 The Abertillery Harlequins had played in the league for seven years and was being superseded by the Athletic Club to which Mr Frowen had urged his members to join.
 During their last season as a club 1900-01 the Abertillery Harlequins had played twenty-six matches of which they had won fifteen, lost five and drawn six.
 The number of points scored was 235, against 111, this was reported as very satisfactory as the club had fixtures with several first teams during the year.
 The top scorers were Messrs W. Hodges and C. Hodges with 18 tries and 14 tries respectively.

 The Abertillery Harlequins Last Season Team Members.